AltaPay/magento2.3/README.md

-# AltaPay plugin for Magento 2.3
+# Valitor-Omni plugin for Magento 2.3

 == Change log ==

+** Version 1.1.0

+    * Improvements:
+        ** Rebranding from Altapay to Valitor
+        ** Platform and plugin versioning information sent to the payment gateway ** Added support for virtual products

+    * Bug fix:
+        ** Validation Error not been shown at back button from checkout page ** Order Status stall in "Pending"
+        ** Payment capture often fails

 ** Version 1.0.0